 How to Handle These Chemicals

 According to the Department of Environmental Protection’s website, a homeowner is to handle household chemicals in accordance with federal regulations.
 This involves proper consolidation, identification, packaging, transportation, and disposal of regulated hazardous wastes.
-This process would deem the homeowner the “generator” of the hazardous waste or chemicals.
+This process would deem the homeowner the “generator” of hazardous waste or chemicals.
 It would be safest for the generator to hire a third party with the proper training to safely remove the waste.